 Limerick, as opposed to Wexford, had the most number of Kennedy’s great-grandparents, with three in total from his mother’s side: Mary Ann Fitzgerald, Michael Hannon, and Thomas Fitzgerald.
 The Fitzgeralds had come from a small town called Bruff in the eastern part of Limerick, but Hannon had come from Lough Gur.

 His great-grandfather, Thomas Fitzgerald, emigrated to the United States in the midst of the Irish famine of 1848 and eventually settled in Boston, Massachusetts.

 His Wexford connection is not as strong, given that only two of his great-grandparents came from the county.
 They were Patrick Kennedy of Dunganstown and Bridget Murphy from Owenduff.

 Patrick, when he arrived in the US in April 1849, was found to be a minor as shown on his American naturalization papers, and had become a citizen three years later.
 He worked as a cooper in Boston until he died almost 10 years later in 1858.

 JFK had visited Dunganstown because his relatives had shared the Kennedy name there, but ultimately his roots lie deeper in Limerick through his mother’s side.

-The rest of his great-grandparents are from all over Ireland, with James Hickey from Newcastle-upon-Fergus, County Clare, Margaret M. Field from Rosscarbery, Cork, and Rosa Anna Cox from Tomregan in Fermanagh.
+The rest of his great-grandparents are from all over Ireland, with James Hickey from Newcastle-upon-Fergus, Co Clare, Margaret M. Field from Rosscarbery, Cork, and Rosa Anna Cox from Tomregan in Co Fermanagh.
 Every one of them, though, had eventually emigrated and settled in Massachusetts.

 While there, America’s first Irish Catholic President took a trip to Dunganstown, Wexford, where he met his extended family at the Kennedy homestead.
 It was there he made a toast to “all those Kennedys who went and all those Kennedys who stayed.”